jordaniza/ve-explainer/README.md

 - Lock Amount
 - Whether the lock should automatically renew until you manually choose to unlock ("Permanent")

-Assuming you don't opt for a permanent lock, you can choose to lock \$AERO for between 1 week and 4 years.
-You gain the maximum amount of voting power if you lock for 4 years.
+Assuming you don't opt for a permanent lock, you can choose to lock \$AERO for between one week and four years.
+You gain the maximum amount of voting power if you lock for four years.

 As the end date of your lock approaches, your voting power decreases.
 This can be visualised in the graph below: